1981 Country Code:

 Four short paths in village centre:

-- From Main Road by pub bus-shelter to School Lane opposite Tarrington Court
+- From the main road (A438) by Tarrington Arms bus-shelter to School Lane opposite Tarrington Court

-- From Main Road opposite Tarrington House through Churchyard to Village Road by church notice-board.
+- From themain road (A438) opposite Tarrington House through Churchyard and left to Village Road.

-- From Alders End Lane, opposite Swan House, through to Tarrington Common Road.
+- From Alders End Lane, opposite Swan House towards Tarrington Court and through to Tarrington Common Road.

-- From top of Church Lane, past Church Hill Cottage, left through orchard by hedge, across field to Main Road opposite Little Tarrington Lane.
+- From top of Church Lane, over the style by Church Hill Cottage, left through orchard by hedge, across field to Main Road opposite Little Tarrington Lane.

 Other paths through the village: